 An Occupational Health and Safety Management System provide a framework for managing OHS responsibilities.
 The framework is designed to allow companies to become more efficient and operate in a more integrated manner.
 Specifically, OHS management systems specify a process of achieving continuously improved OHS performance and complying with legislation.

-ISO 45001 (OH&SMS) does not state specific OH&S performance criteria, nor does it give detailed specifications for the design of a management system.
+ISO 45001 does not state specific OH&S performance criteria, nor does it give detailed specifications for the design of a management system.
 ISO 45001 is not a legislative requirement or a guide to implementation.

-The OH&SMS specification is applicable to any organisation that wishes to:
+ISO 45001 is applicable to any organisation that wishes to:

 – Establish an OH&S management system to eliminate or minimise risk to employees and other interested parties who may be exposed to OH&S risks associated with its activities